-- Statutory Maternity leave is unpaid, but there are benefits that can be claimed from the Unemployment Insurance Fund (UIF).
+• Statutory Maternity leave is unpaid, but there are benefits that can be claimed from the Unemployment Insurance Fund (UIF)3.
 If an employee has been contributing to the UIF, the employee will be able to claim benefits for a maximum period of 17.32 weeks or four months (section 24 of the BCEA).
 This claim is subject to the number of credit days an employee has.
-If an employee has worked and contributed for four continuous years, the employee will be entitled to the full amount of credit days for payment over the whole period of Maternity leave. - The Unemployment Insurance Fund (UIF) benefits are payable at a flat rate of 66 per cent of earnings to a contributor for 'confinement' (i.e. being on Maternity leave) and the period after birth of a child.
-As of June 2021, the benefit is capped to a maximum benefit of ZAR17,712 [€1,055.03] a month.
-Maternity benefits are paid for a maximum of 121 days.
-If an employee earns more than the threshold and the employer does not pay while the employee is on Maternity leave, UIF will pay the maximum earnings ceiling of ZAR17, 712 [€1,055.03].
+If an employee has worked and contributed for four continuous years, the employee will be entitled to the full amount of credit days for payment over the whole period of Maternity leave.

+• The Unemployment Insurance Fund (UIF benefits are payable at a flat rate of 66 per cent of monthly earnings to a female contributor for 'confinement' (i.e. being on Maternity leave) and the period after birth of a child.
+As of June 2021, the benefit is capped to a maximum benefit of ZAR17,712 [€858.66]4 a month.
+Maternity benefits are paid for a maximum of 17.32 weeks (121 days).
+If an employee earns more than the threshold and the employer does not pay while the employee is on Maternity leave, UIF will pay the maximum earnings ceiling of ZAR17,712 [\in 858.66] or ZAR212,544 [\in 10,303.86] per annum.
 If the employer pays less than the regular earnings per month, the UIF will top the payment up to the maximum earnings ceiling.
-Income tax is not payable on benefits received from the UIF. - Employers are not legally obliged to pay employees, but it is common practice amongst employers to provide some form of maternity benefits to employees while on Maternity leave.
-These benefits vary from employer to employer.
-Employers may expect the employee to sign a service agreement when they receive any maternity benefits.
+Income tax is not payable on benefits received from the UIF.

-&lt;sup>3 UIF payments are based on the number of 'credit days' an employee has accumulated in four years.
+3UIF payments are based on the number of 'credit days' an employee has accumulated in four years.
 An employee must work six days to receive one credit day at the UIF.
 This means that for every six days the employee works, they can claim one day's pay from the UIF.
 The employee would need to accumulate 238 credit days to receive the full benefit.
-Conversion of currency undertaken for 21 June 2022, using: